learn-co-curriculum/uci-mod-3-refactoring-with-the-master-lab/README.md

 - Remove Temporary Variable
 - Remove Unused Code

-At the end, our implementation looks like:
+In the end, our implementation looks like:

 ```ruby
   def least_trials_slice